martincartledge/martincartledge.github.io/getting-the-interview.md

 ## Resume

-I like to think that everyone that is on the job hunt has a personal billboard that they carry around with them.
+I like to think that every one that is on the job hunt has a personal billboard that they carry around with them.
 You can write on it, or decorate it however you like.
 What you decide to put on your personal billboard will greatly affect your chances of getting an interview or not.
 Some things to keep in mind when writing a resume are as follows:

 - Keep it short (1 page, 2 pages if you have 10+ years of experience)
 - Tailor your resume to the job you want